 “People are incredibly passionate about their home and understanding its value, and we are amazed by the winning team’s hard work the past two years to make the Zestimate even more precise,” said Stan Humphries, chief analytics officer and creator of the Zestimate, in a news release.
 “We’ve been on a 13-year journey making the Zestimate more accurate, and hosting Zillow Prize allowed us to invite thousands of brilliant data scientists from around the world to join us on this journey.
 We’re so proud that the winning team’s huge achievement, and the work of all the teams in the competition, will provide millions of homeowners with a better understanding of one of their biggest life investments.”

-In the video above, Zillow CEO Spencer Rascoff called the competition one of the largest computer science contests in the history of technology.
+In the video below, Zillow CEO Spencer Rascoff called the competition one of the largest computer science contests in the history of technology.
 “To be the winning team … that’s big bragging rights,” he said.

 Shabazi is CEO and co-founder of Mindle.ai, a machine learning financial tech company in Toronto.
 He and Mohamed, a professor at the Faculty of Science Dhar Mahraz in Morocco, competed together in the Zillow Prize’s initial qualifying round.
 Meyer, A Raleigh, N.C.-based customer facing data scientist at DataRobot, competed on his own.